ChinesePrince07/servo-light-switch/README.md

 If WiFi is down for 60 seconds, the board reboots itself.
 This dodges the "stuck unavailable" state that Home app sometimes gets into after a network hiccup.

-## Troubleshooting

-- **"Unavailable" in Home app:** probably weak signal.
-Check `RSSI` in Serial when it reconnects.
-Below -75 is rough; -85 is broken.
-Get an external antenna — it's a huge upgrade.
-- **WiFi just won't connect:** confirm it's 2.4 GHz.
-The C3 cannot see 5 GHz.
-- **Board resets when the servo moves:** the servo is stalling and browning out the regulator.
-Reduce the press angle.
-- **Works perfectly on a hotspot, flaky everywhere else:** your network has client isolation (common on dorm/guest WiFi).
-A $25 travel router fixes it and is worth the trouble.